Which Type of Mobile Device Charging Station or Charging Cart Is Best for Your Schools? Here’s a Quick Guide:

 Challenges: Many schools might lack the funding needed to deploy a 1:1 program—and it can be hard to find the space needed to store devices in the classroom.

 Because devices don’t need to be moved from one classroom to another in a full 1:1 environment, a wall charging station is a fitting option.
 These units take up less space and typically cost less than a cart, leaving more money to buy the devices themselves.

-Another option is the Putnam 8 or 16.
+Another option is the Putnam 16.
 While these aren’t basket-compatible, they are perfect for 1:1 “stay at school” programs that use tablets.
 As an added bonus, the stations’ external LED display makes it easy to know if all devices have been put away at the end of the day.

 1:1 programs in which students take devices home